Board of directors

 Daiwa Capital Markets Europe Limited has its headquarters in London.
 Board member profiles are below:

-Douglas van den Aardweg was appointed Chairman in November 2019, he was further appointed as Interim CEO and Executive Chairman in April 2021.
-He received regulatory approval on 31st August 2021 and will remain in this role until a successor CEO has been appointed.
+Douglas van den Aardweg was appointed Chairman in November 2019, he was further appointed as Interim CEO and Executive Chairman in April 2021, and received regulatory approval on 31st August 2021.
+In light of a new CEO being appointed, with effect from 1 June 2022 he will revert to his former role of Non-Executive Chairman of DCME.
 He began his career at Daiwa when he joined the board in May 2017 as a Non-Executive Director.
 Mr van den Aardweg also serves as Non Executive Chairman of HSBC Life (UK) Ltd and Vice Chairman, the Alliance, Bioversity International and Center for International Tropical Agriculture, a merger between the two international agricultural research organisations.
 He recently stepped down from the Marks and Spencer Financial Services PLC board.
 A chartered accountant, he holds both the FCA and CA(SA) designations.
 After a career with Old Mutual in South Africa and London he spent four years as a director in consulting with PricewaterhouseCoopers in London.

 Independent Non-Executive Director and Chair of the Audit Committee